Muneerkun1111/mahaya-pid/README.md

 # mahaya-pid
-"we create beyond your imaginations &amp; we charge less than from what you expected"
+"we create beyond your imaginations &amp; we charge less than from what you expected "